7Ragnarok7/DEDMAP/README.md

 $ dedmap -o report.dedmap 127.0.0.1
 ```
 ### Additional Notice :-
- - The output file generated is a dedmap file.
+ - The output file generated is a ***dedmap file***.
 Cat/Print it to view it's contents properly in a shell environment.

  - This tool is expected to have lots of bugs as it is at a very early stage.